Wayne Rogers

-William Wayne McMillan Rogers III (April 7, 1933 – December 31, 2015) was an American actor, known for playing the role of Captain "Trapper" John McIntyre in the CBS television series M*A*S*H and as Dr. Charley Michaels on House Calls (1979–1982).
+William Wayne McMillan Rogers III (April 7, 1933 – December 31, 2015) was an American actor, known for playing the roles of Captain "Trapper" John McIntyre in the CBS television series M*A*S*H and of Dr. Charley Michaels on House Calls (1979–1982).

 He was a regular panel member on the Fox News Channel stock investment television program Cashin' In as a result of having built a career as an investor, investment strategist, adviser, and money manager.
-Rogers also studied acting at the Neighborhood Playhouse School of the Theatre in New York City.

 Early life

 Born in Birmingham, Alabama, Rogers attended Ramsay High School in Birmingham and was a graduate of the Webb School in Bell Buckle, Tennessee.
 He earned a history degree from Princeton University in 1954.
 He was a member of the Princeton Triangle Club and the eating club Tiger Inn.
+While at Princeton, Rogers' roommate was Louis Rukeyser, who would later become a noted financial journalist and host of Wall Street Week.
 After college, Rogers served as an officer in the United States Navy, as a navigator on the USS Denebola, and planned to enter Harvard Law School before he became an actor.